Swapna274/Just-Started/README.md

 # Just-Started
-This is my first Repository
+This is my first Git Repository
+Author - Swapna